 While on trips to build playgrounds, significant needs in many communities became apparent to us.
-Emmanuel Foundation has served some of these communities beyond providing goods and playgrounds through supporting initiatives such as safe water projects, school construction and training.
+Emmanuel Foundation has served some of these communities beyond providing goods and playgrounds through supporting initiatives such as safe water projects, school construction, and training.

-Community Initiative: We seek for initiatives to come from nationals and community leaders in order that there is increased ownership and community participation in each project.
+Community Initiative: We seek initiatives to come from nationals and community leaders in order that there is increased ownership and community participation in each project.

 Value of a Child: The welfare of children remains a primary motivation for our services.
-We believe that the life and potential of a child born in one place is just as valuable as that in another, no matter what the financial circumstances might be.
+We believe that the life and potential of a child born in one place are just as valuable as that in another, no matter what the financial circumstances might be.

-As Christ followers, we desire to demonstrate God’s love by sharing our resources to create hope for a better tomorrow for individuals, families and communities of developing countries in the areas of their physical, social and spiritual wellbeing.
+As Christ-followers, we desire to demonstrate God’s love by sharing our resources to create hope for a better tomorrow for individuals, families, and communities of developing countries in the areas of their physical, social and spiritual wellbeing.

 It means that for us, faith in God specifically finds meaning through the life and person of Jesus Christ.
 God has revealed His [and our] nature and design through Jesus and informs us through His life much of our mission and purpose.
 This effects and shapes our values as a foundation in a number of ways: